 The existing land use patterns within the Redevelopment Area were depicted in Illustration 2 and described, in detail, in the Blight and Substandard Determination Study.
 In general, the Redevelopment Area consists of three land use types.
-The primary land uses are vacant/agricultural, farmstead and right- of-ways of the Highway and Railroad corridors.
+The primary land uses are vacant/agricultural, farmstead and right-of-ways of the Highway and Railroad corridors.
 Illustration 4, Future Land Use Map, recommends land uses that stimulate future growth opportunities in the Redevelopment Area, while creating compatible land uses resulting in the efficient use of the physical features of the landscape.
 The recommended future land use classifications are generally in conformance with the "City of Grand Island Comprehensive Plan."
 In the Future Land Use Map, "value-added" agricultural/industrial land uses are recommended to be utilized throughout the Redevelopment Area, except for the portion of the Area containing the farmstead north of Schimmer Drive, which is recommended for large lot single family residential development.
 Additional railway and road access corridors will need to be constructed within the Area, and the existing Blaine Street will need to paved and upgraded to support heavy truck traffic associated with the proposed Ethanol Production Facility.
 It is recommended that substantially deteriorated structures, throughout the Redevelopment Area, and those too deteriorated to rehabilitate, be replaced with new "value-added" industrial uses in conformance with the Future Land Use Map.
+EXISTING LAND USE MAP VALUE ADDED REDEVELOPMENT AREA GRAND ISLAND, NEBRASKA

-LEGEND FARMSTEAD VACANT / AGRICULTURAL ILLUSTRATION 2
+LEGEND FARMSTEAD VACANT / AGRICULTURAL ILLUSTRATION 2 Grand Island Value Added Redevelopment Area Blight and Substandard Determination Study

-2. Future Zoning Districts The Existing Zoning Map, Illustration 3, indicates that the entire Value Added Redevelopment Area is within the City of Grand Island's Planning Jurisdiction and is currently zoned M-2 Heavy Manufacturing and TA Transitional Agricultural, according to information provided by the City of Grand Island Planning Office.
-The City of Grand Island has annexed the portion of the Redevelopment Area that the proposed Ethanol Production Facility will utilize.
-The site has been rezoned to an industrial zoning classification in which ethanol facilities are permitted by conditional use permit.
-A conditional use permit for an ethanol plant was approved for the property at the northeast corner of the intersection of Blaine and Wildwood by the Grand Island City Council on January 23, 2007.
+2. Future Zoning Districts The Existing Zoning Map, Illustration 3, indicates that the entire Value Added Redevelopment Area is within the City of Grand Island's Planning Jurisdiction and is currently zoned A-2 Agricultural and TA Transitional Agricultural, according to information provided by the City of Grand Island Planning Office.
+The City of Grand Island has annexed the portion of the Redevelopment Area that the proposed Ethanol Production Facility will utilize, however, two zoning classifications including TA Transitional Agricultural and AG-2 Secondary Agricultural are utilized to control development options within the Area.
+It is recommended that the City rezone the entire area to one zoning classification that permits the Ethanol Facility as a Principle Permitted Use.
+Currently, only the AG-2 allows ethanol facilities as a Specially Permitted Use.
+The site is recommended to be re-zoned an industrial zoning classification in which ethanol facilities are permitted.
+This will require a Public Hearing by both the City Planning Commission and the City Council.
 The recommended Future Zoning Map, for the Redevelopment Area, is identified in Illustration 5 of this General Redevelopment Plan.
 The City of Grand Island currently has four industrial zoning districts: M-1 Light Manufacturing, M-2 Heavy Manufacturing, M-3 Mixed Use Manufacturing and ME Industrial Estates.
-The majority of the property in the redevelopment area has been rezoned to M2 Heavy Manufacturing.
-Development of this property should be done at coverage, building intensities and population densities permitted within the M-2 Zoning District.
+The City will need to select one of these zoning districts to apply to the proposed Ethanol Production Facility site.
 The City may need to amend the selected zoning district to allow the proposed Facility as a permissive use.
 Often, financial institutions and investment companies require that properties in which they have holdings be a permissive use within the zoning district, as opposed to a conditional or special use permit, in case, for one reason or another, the conditional or special use permit be pulled or revoked in the future.
+EXISTING ZONING MAP VALUE ADDED REDEVELOPMENT AREA GRAND ISLAND, NEBRASKA